-The shadow images were taken at Welsch Nature Preserve, the W. J. Beal Botanical Gardens, the Matthaei Botanical Gardens, and other various Michigan nature preserves.
-The invasive plants Phragmites australis Subsp. australis, garlic mustard, and reed canarygrass were carefully harvested from nature reserves and roadsides.
+The shadow images were taken at Welsch Nature Preserve, the W. J. Beal Botanical Gardens, the Matthaei Botanical Gardens, and various Michigan nature preserves.
+The invasive plant species were responsibly harvested from nature reserves and roadsides.

 ~ Jane Kramer